Picterra/picterra-python/docs/getting_started.rst

 approach; this means that every `list_`-prefixed function returns a special :class:`picterra.ResultsPage` class instance which can be used like a Python list.

-Here are some examples, but look at the doc for :class:`picterra.DetectorPlatformClient` and :class:`picterra.PlotsAnalysisPlatformClient` for all the entities you can list.
+Here are some examples, but look at the doc for :class:`picterra.ForgeClient` and :class:`picterra.TracerClient` for all the entities you can list.

 .. literalinclude:: ../examples/detectors_management.py